Yainer Diaz Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.72 team ERA ranks second among all league pitching staffs.
+- The Mariners have a 3.71 team ERA that ranks second across all league pitching staffs.

-- Mariners pitchers combine to surrender 131 home runs (1.1 per game), the sixth-fewest in the league.
+- Mariners pitchers combine to allow 134 home runs (1.1 per game), the sixth-fewest in baseball.

+- Hancock (0-0) starts for the Mariners, his third of the season.

-- The righty last pitched on Tuesday against the Kansas City Royals, when he tossed 4 1/3 innings, allowing four earned runs while giving up seven hits.
+- In his last time out on Wednesday, the right-hander threw five innings against the Kansas City Royals, giving up five earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.